harmony-one/chrome-extension-wallet/README.md

 - [ ] Add/Delete/Edit the contacts
 - [ ] View and revoke the accounts connected to the third-party website
 - [ ] View the USD balance on the main page
-- [ ] View the recent transaction history on the home page

 ## Development